DG Stewardship Program

 - $75 – “Protect the Hudson” project by Clearwater through sale of Riverkeeper statuettes.

 - $380 – Literacy Connections of the Hudson Valley, devoted to providing basic literacy education for adults.

 - $470 – Hope On A Mission, a street ministry serving homeless and addicted women of Poughkeepsie.

 - $450 – NAMI, The National Alliance on Mental Illness Mid-Hudson, the nation’s largest grass-roots mental health organization dedicated to building better lives for millions of Americans affected by mental illnesses and their loved ones.

 - $300 – Hudson Valley Hospice End of Life Doula program, monies collected at our public ritual for Samhain.

 - The continued yearly upkeep of a Propur water filtration system for Maestra Martina Mamani of the Quechua Nation Raqchi, for the sacred temple Centro de Sanación Siwar Qoyllur (Hummingbird Healing Center) in Raqchi that she guards and teaches from.
 This system provides safe, clean drinking water, free from harmful chemicals and bacteria, allowing individuals to obtain water from any source and enable it to become potable.

-In 2016, we contributed over $8,500 from the sale of our used books and other events:
+In 2016, the DG Stewardship Program contributed over $8,500 from the sale of our used books and other events: